EntilZha/PyFunctional/README.md

 ## Features
 `PyFunctional` makes creating data pipelines easy by using chained functional operators.
-Here are a few examples of what `PyFunctional` and its builtin tools can do:
+Here are a few examples of what it can do:

 * Chained operators: `seq(1, 2, 3).map(lambda x: x * 2).reduce(lambda x, y: x + y)`
 * Expressive and feature complete API